FriendsOfShopware/FroshPlatformThumbnailProcessor/README.md

 ## Adding more thumbnail sizes:
 - Save new size in the folder of the media management
-- then run the command `bin/console media:generate-thumbnails` on the console to update the thumbnails for all images in the database
+- (up to and including plugin version 3.0.1) then run the command `bin/console media:generate-thumbnails` on the console to update the thumbnails for all images in the database
 - Clear shop cache

 ## Find Patterns